fluxcd/helm-controller/docs/spec/README.md

 # Helm Controller

-The Helm Controller is a Kubernetes operator, allowing one to declaratively manage Helm chart releases with Kubernetes manifests.
+The Helm Controller is a Kubernetes controller, allowing one to declaratively manage Helm chart releases with Kubernetes manifests.

 ## Motivation

-The main goal is to provide an automated operator that can perform Helm actions (e.g. install, upgrade, rollback, test) and continuously reconcile the state of Helm releases.
+The main goal is to provide an automated controller that can perform Helm actions (e.g. install, upgrade, uninstall, rollback, test) and continuously reconcile the state of Helm releases.

 When provisioning a new cluster, one may wish to install Helm releases in a specific order, for example because one relies on a service mesh admission controller managed by a `HelmRelease` and